 The WCKG has chosen Nova House as the primary recipient of our charitable work.
 Guild members are invited to knit and crochet hats, scarves, gloves, toys, and other items, which will be sold by the Guild at local Holiday Craft Fairs.
 Proceeds from these sales are donated to Nova House.

-Items are collected at Guild meetings from September to November by Mariela J. Please see our members only Craft Fair Page for information about the items we need most!
+Items are collected at Guild meetings year-round by Jessica T. Please see our members only Craft Fair Page for information about the items we need most!

 Blankets for the Variety Club